-This topic contains 0 replies, has 1 voice, and was last updated by LKM Webmaster 1 year, 5 months ago.
+- This topic has 0 replies, 1 voice, and was last updated 3 years, 4 months ago by LKM Webmaster.

 Several set-up configurations have been utilized for the front ensemble over the past 20-25 years.
 A lot of these set-ups were cultivated in the 1990’s and into the 2000’s, mostly in the drum corps activity.
 They varied quite a lot from ensemble to ensemble as different people were writing in different ways with different instrumentation.
 I’ll be discussing two common configurations.

 This configuration utilizes a marimba heavy approach where the marimbas are in the front-center and the vibes are on either side, also in the front row.
 It’s very common to see 4 to 5 marimbas in the center and 2 vibes on one side and 2 on another.
 The back row can vary quite a bit depending on several factors including number of players available, the style of music and the style of writing.
 If utilizing a drum set, it’s almost always placed in the center behind the marimbas.
 Although less common in the indoor activity nowadays, timpani is still used frequently in drum corps and marching band.
 There was a time when the timpani were placed on the end of the front row, making it quite challenging for the player to stay in time with the rest of the group.
 This is still used sometimes but it is more common to see the timpani placed somewhere in the back row.
 The placement of the xylophone, if one is used, is very important as this sound cuts through the ensemble and the surrounding players will naturally gravitate towards it, whether they know it or not!
 To sum up the back row, try to put the drum set, timpani and xylophone as close to center as possible.
 If utilizing a rack, I would suggest you place that on the end of the back row.
 The concert bass drums and gongs can also be placed on the ends of the back row.
 It’s common to see those instruments played by the outside vibe players, although they can be played by the rack players and other percussionists as well.